timkay/bedbug.timkay.com/README.md

     console.log(`The answer is a=${9.12345678} 1/3=${1/3} Math.PI=${Math.PI}`);
     > The answer is a=9.12345678 1/3=0.3333333333333333 Math.PI=3.141592653589793

-add the letter "f", and you get this output:
+add the letter `f`, and you get this output:

     console.log(f`The answer is a=${9.12345678} 1/3=${1/3} Math.PI=${Math.PI}`);
     > The answer is a=9.123 1/3=0.333 Math.PI=3.142